LutherYTT/-Software-Engineering-Academic-Record-System-Demo/README.md

 - pandas==1.4.4

 ## File Structure
-- [SE]Gp_29.ipynb: The main Jupyter notebook file.
+- Academic-Registry-Portal.ipynb: The main Jupyter notebook file.
 - student-dataset.csv: The dataset used by the notebook.

 ## Author